Is Browse the New Search? Which Channel to Choose to Increase Organic Downloads

 Moving on to games.

 Google Play Console only provides general data on the breakdown between Search & Browse.
 It doesn't dissect it by country.
 You can get either general organic data for a country, or worldwide data for Search or Browse only.
-To view these statistics, select 'Browse' or ‘Search', then 'Downloads' / 'Page Views' in ASO Analytics.
+To view these statistics, select 'Browse' or ‘Search', then 'Downloads' / 'Page Views' in Channel Analytics.

 We can't disclose raw numbers, but we can tell you that the share of Browse traffic is 15 (!) times higher than Search traffic (Worldwide data, the last 2 months).
 This situation is pretty common for gaming apps.